Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide500.md

 ## Introduction

-This lab walks you through the steps to set up and configure Data Marketplace.
-Data Marketplace is a pre-built centralized workspace where you can catalog data sets and give quick access through an approval process.
+This lab walks your company through the steps to set up and configure Data Marketplace for use.
+Data Marketplace is a pre-built centralized workspace where your admins can catalog data sets and give quick access to data scientists through an approval process.
+By the end of this lab, you will have access to the data sets through Data Marketplace.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.